-Although the real events of a Bruce Lee vs. Wong Jack Man will always remain a controversial mystery to everyone except the handful of eyewitnesses, most people agree that it had a large impact on Lee.
+Although the real events of the match of Bruce Lee vs. Wong Jack Man will always remain a controversial mystery to everyone except the handful of eyewitnesses, most people agree that it had a large impact on Lee.
 Victory or not, the fight served as a catalyst for the icon to reform his entire approach to fighting and led him to develop his own more practical style, Jeet Kune Do, which combined elements of wing chun, taekwondo, wrestling, fencing, and Western boxing.

 In an interview with Black Belt Magazine, Lee recounted the fight without naming Wong explicitly.

 “I’d gotten into a fight in San Francisco (a reference, no doubt, to the Bay Area rather than the city) with a Kung-Fu cat, and after a brief encounter the son-of-a-bitch started to run.
 I chased him and, like a fool, kept punching him behind his head and back.
 Soon my fists began to swell from hitting his hard head.
 Right then I realized Wing Chun was not too practical and began to alter my way of fighting.”